openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/template.md

 *A summary of how to deploy or execute the image*

-*For example, an overview of the N1SDP SD structure, or FVP arguments*
+*For example, an overview of FVP arguments*